The news is written by Chen Xixi and modified by Furui cheng

 Hammond had many reasons for creating such an investment account to which all Alaskans would be shareholders:

-- To instill a sense of ownership in all Alaskans that would incline them to support healthy resource development and resist unhealthy versions.
+To instill a sense of ownership in all Alaskans that would incline them to support healthy resource development and resist unhealthy versions that would damage the environment or otherwise.

-- To eliminate controversial state expenditures for such things as abortions.
-Individuals wishing an abortion could pay for it from their dividends.
+To eliminate controversial state expenditures for such things as abortions or family planning.
+Individuals wishing for these services could pay for it from their dividends or utilize free ultrasound or abortion assessment services.

 To promote these concepts, fashioned after his failed Bristol Bay, Inc. proposal, Hammond created “The Alaska Public Forum”.
 Fortunately, this attitude came in the wake of a $900 million windfall in 1970 from leases issued in Prudhoe Bay which had been “blown” in the eyes of many people.
 To their credit, however, a sufficient number